 Ayelet Pearl conceived of and developed the nonagenarian photography and archive project at Astoria Center of Israel in celebration of its 90th anniversary.
 Over the course of a year, she photographed and interviewed members, and put together a team of volunteers to begin the extensive work of organizing and analyzing the Center's archives.
-Read more about her work on the project here, or visit the exhibit in person.
+Read more about her work on the project here, view the interview and exhibit text here, or visit the exhibit in person.
 A catalogue chronicling the exhibit and featuring additional interview text will soon be available.

 AN INTRODUCTION TO THE EXHIBITION